The Best AI to Use In July 2026

 Best AI for Images: ChatGPT Images 2.0 (included in ChatGPT Plus, leader on readable text)

-The best AI for image generation is ChatGPT Images 2.0, with Google Nano Banana Pro (Gemini 3 Pro Image) as the alternative for photorealism, Reve 2.0 as the new layout-and-typography alternative, and Midjourney v8 as the alternative for stylized art.
+The best AI for image generation is ChatGPT Images 2.0, with Google Nano Banana Pro (Gemini 3 Pro Image) as the alternative for photorealism, Reve 2.0 as the layout-and-typography alternative, and Midjourney v8 as the alternative for stylized art.
 ChatGPT Images 2.0 (April 21, 2026) leads on text rendering, multilingual scripts, and infographic-style output, which makes it the natural pick when your image needs to contain words.
-Google’s Nano Banana Pro (Gemini 3 Pro Image, with the lower-cost Nano Banana 2 / Gemini 3.1 Flash Image as its sibling) is the natural pick for photoreal portraits and product shots, priced around $0.134 per 1K/2K image y $0.24 per 4K image.
+Google’s Nano Banana Pro (Gemini 3 Pro Image, with the lower-cost Nano Banana 2 / Gemini 3.1 Flash Image as its sibling) is the natural pick for photoreal portraits and product shots, priced around $0.134 per 1K/2K image and $0.24 per 4K image.
 Reve 2.0 (June 3) jumped to #2 on the Arena text-to-image leaderboard with native 4K output and editing that preserves typography.
 Midjourney v8 stays the niche choice for distinctive style.

 Model